python-accelerator-middle-layer/python-accelerator-middle-layer.github.io/README.md

-This repository hosts the GitHub page.
+This repository hosts the GitHub page for the Python Accelerator Middle Layer.

 The page is using the Jekyll theme [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/).